Raku/problem-solving/solutions/meta/CoC.md

 * We aim to be actively welcoming, friendly, respectful, and helpful to everyone interested in Raku and our shared community.

-* We don't discriminate on any basis other than ability to be a kind, positive member of our community.
+* We discriminate on the ability to be a kind, positive member of our community.

 * Our standard of behavior is "awesome".
 If your behavior is LTA (Less Than Awesome), we will call you on it.